Boogerman: A Pick and Flick Adventure: Development

+“Interplay came to Mike and said “we want to make a gross-out game that appeals to the Garbage Pail Kids demographic…Conceptually we knew we wanted to make a “gross” game.
+Mike came up with the idea of a gross Superhero and off we went!
+The ideas just starting pouring out from Michael and myself, I would say we were never short of ideas for characters, locations, etc. As for the design of the characters, we worked very closely with Little Gangster and went through dozens of designs until we finally settled on what you see today.
+Funny enough, several of the bosses in the game including the main boss BoogerMiester were originally design concepts for Boogerman himself.”

 Legacy

-On October 16, 2013, Mike Stragey and Chris Tremmel announced that an HD sequel to the game was in the works under their company name Toy Ghost by starting a Kickstarter campaign in which they have set a $375,000 goal by November 20 to finish the game for a potential November 2014 release.
+On October 16, 2013, Mike Stragey and Chris Tremmel announced that an HD sequel to the game was in the works under their company name Toy Ghost by starting a Kickstarter campaign in which they set a $375,000 goal by November 20 to finish the game for a potential November 2014 release.

-On October 24, 2013, Toy Ghost announced that for the backers who pledged $40 or more will be rewarded with an exclusive co-op mode featuring Earthworm Jim, which would have been the first time since 1997's ClayFighter 63⅓ that they had appeared in a game together.
+On October 24, 2013, Toy Ghost announced that backers who pledged $40 or more would be rewarded with an exclusive co-op mode featuring Earthworm Jim, which would have been the first time since 1997's ClayFighter 63⅓ that they had appeared in a game together.

 It only reached a total of $40,252 when it reached its goal date; however, Stragey and Tremmel later sent it to the Steam Greenlight website, and announced on Boogerman's official Facebook page "[They were] waiting to see how things go on Greenlight and hope to try another Kickstarter".
-However, nothing has been heard from them since, and the project has been assumed to be quietly cancelled.
+However, nothing has been heard since, and the project has been assumed to be quietly cancelled.